SivertGullbergHansen/Handy-Unity-Scripts/README.md

 This script adds the dynamic-bone script to an array of objects.
 Contains all the parameters that the dynamic bone script includes.

 🎥Video Preview: https://youtu.be/dZWyMJzwZr0

-Update video for v1.2: https://youtu.be/eMA8fxI9Lww
+🆕Update video for v1.2: https://youtu.be/eMA8fxI9Lww

 ### How to use: